-The strong positive correlation between search time and the number of items viewed is expected, but the lack of such a correlation when animated banners were present in the semantic condition is surprising.
+The strong positive correlation between the number of items viewed and search time is expected, but the lack of a correlation in the semantic condition when animated banners were present is surprising.
 Some other factor must influence these variables.
 Perhaps participants consider headlines for a much wider range of times.
-This is speculation, and one of many possible explanations, but perhaps the animation increases this variance.
+This is speculation, and one of the many possible explanations, but perhaps the animation increases this variance.

 Fixations on banners.
 Graphics and animation in the commercial banners did not attract participants' gazes: Direct fixations occurred on the gray banners as often as the commercial ones.
 Though the static and animated banners did increase search time, the increase cannot be attributed to participants looking directly at the banners and thus processing their detailed content.
 Instead, the delay might be caused by graphics and animation viewed peripherally.
-This is consistent with Prinzmetal et al. [2005], in which attention is allocated to a region away from the current gaze point.

 Participants' initial eye movements further suggest conscious efforts to avoid banners.
 The majority (70%) of fixations on banners occurred in the first eye movement.
 Half of these (54%) happened when the eyes moved to a location before the banner appeared there.
 A maximally efficient search strategy would avoid banners altogether, and it is possible that at the time of the first eye movement, participants had not yet encoded the locations of the banners, and thus, any banner fixations were accidental.
-Participants looked at the top banner roughly one-third (27.8%) as often in the exact condition as they did in the semantic condition, which supports the idea of improved banner avoidance in that condition.
-However, participants also spent about one-third as long on the exact trials as they did on the semantic trials, suggesting that top banner fixations simply increased proportionately with time on task.

-Just as the nature of the search task (exact versus semantic) influenced the degree to which different banner types delayed search, it also influenced which banner positions were fixated.
+The low number of top banner fixations in the exact condition further supports the idea of banner avoidance.
+Participants knew the top banner would always appear in the same place, so it was easier to avoid, at least in the exact match block.
+Just as the nature of the search task influenced the degree to which different banner types delayed search, it also impacted at which banner positions participants looked.
+A simpler search allowed for the formation of a strategy to avoid the known banner location.
 In the semantic condition, top banner fixations occurred as often as inside banner fixations.
-Perhaps the semantic processing assisted in the formation of a visual search strategy that focused on the headlines.
-This is further supported by the substantially fewer fixations on inside banners for semantic condition (38 compared to 58 for exact) which is particularly surprising considering the increased time on task in the semantic condition.
-Perhaps participants were better inured to the inside banners in the semantic task.
+Perhaps the semantic processing precluded the formation of a highly efficient visual search strategy.
+Participants may have been so busy interpreting the precue that their eyes simply drifted toward the top banner location.

 Memory.
 The simplest explanation for participants remembering certain banners would be that they looked directly at those banners.
-However, the eye-tracking data do not support this explanation in that 94% of the banners correctly identified in the recognition test had not been fixated by the participant.
-Perhaps peripherally salient graphical elements aided memory, but the high false alarm rates refute this interpretation.
+However, the eye-tracking data do not support this explanation: 94% of the banners correctly identified in the recognition test had not been directly looked at by the participant.
+Perhaps graphical elements in the banners were salient enough peripherally to aid memory, but more likely participants' recognition scores were determined by luck.
+The high false alarm rates suggest as much.
 The low memory rate is consistent with Bayles [2002] and Pagendarm and Schaumburg [2001]: People simply do not remember banners that are irrelevant to their goals.
 Recognition also did not vary by length of exposure.
 Banners in the semantic condition appeared three times longer than those in the exact condition, but participants did not remember them any better.